 Gaining insight into the polar mesosphere-lower thermosphere-ionosphere (MLTI) region poses a particular challenge.
 The MLTI extends from roughly 80 to 200 km, a range that is beyond the reach of many ground-based observations and below the optimal range for most satellite measurements (Palmroth et al., 2021).
-Therefore, accurate modelling of the MLTI is essential to augment the scarce direct measurements and deepen our understanding of this region.
+Therefore, accurate modelling of the MLTI is essential

+&lt;sup>1Space and Earth Observation Centre, Finnish Meteorological Institute, Helsinki, Finland to augment the scarce direct measurements and deepen our understanding of this region.
 The polar MLTI (polewards of 60°) is influenced by solar radiation, which generates both daily and seasonal variations due to the planet's rotation and axial tilt.
-Additionally, this region is also affected by the electromagnetic forces from the magnetosphere, involving several mechanisms that remain poorly understood (e.g. Sarris et al., 2023).
-This leads to complex dynamics between the neutral atmosphere and the ionosphere, creating considerable uncertainties in our knowledge of the polar MLTI.
+Additionally, this region is also affected by the electromagnetic forces from the magnetosphere, leading to complex interactions between the neutral atmosphere and the ionosphere.
+These interactions include several mechanisms concerning the energetics, dynamics, and chemistry of the MLTI that remain poorly understood (Sarris et al., 2023).
+While these topics are intricately linked, this study focuses on the chemistry part, particularly on the role of energetic particle precipitation on the ionisation and composition of the MLTI.
+More specifically, we focus on the role of auroral electrons in impacting the composition of the polar MLTI in atmospheric modelling.